 As for the customers buying these products, Raspudic identifies the demographic as "predominantly females in their late teens to 50+ who have an interest in beauty and self-care.
 But also those who want an alternative to invasive surgery, but with the same results.
 Therefore, they might be someone who regularly visits spas and clinics for facials and treatments and are wanting to maintain their professional treatments in the comfort of their homes in between appointments."

-Amidst an exciting new option of technologies and formats, the boom in body care devices shows no signs of slowing down.
+Amidst an exciting new option of beauty and skincare technologies and formats, the boom in body care devices shows no signs of slowing down.
 “If you look at the levels of digitalization from five years ago to now, incredible work has been done even by the most traditional companies that you can imagine,” Peros told BeautyMatter.
 “So, I’m pretty sure we will see some of the old guys in some completely new and exciting formats as well, not just the arrival of novel players and new companies and completely new solutions.”
 Raspudic adds: "We will see more of a demand for at-home devices, especially as the demand for self-care and personalised skincare rises.
 In the near future, it will be the norm to see more functions such as LED, massage functions, microcurrent, etc., all combined into one device for customer convenience and ease."
 Whether it’s an established player or new market entrants, everyone is looking for a high-tech upgrade.

 2 Article(s) Remaining